 In May of 2016, the Company announced details of an updated independent assessment of the Company's contingent resources for the South Lokichar Basin in Blocks 10BB and 13T.
 The effective date of this assessment was December 31, 2015, and it was carried out in accordance with the standards established by the Canadian Securities Administrators in National Instrument 51-101 Standards of Disclosure for Oil and Gas Activities.
 The assessment confirmed that the South Lokichar Basin contains gross 2C contingent resources of 766 million barrels of oil (Development Pending: 754 million barrels and Development Unclarified: 12 million barrels).
 Please refer to the Company's press release dated May 10, 2016 for details of the contingent resources by field.
-The Company intends to have an updated independent resource evaluation completed following the completion of the water injectivity and associated production testing planned in Block 10BB during the first half of 2018.
+The Company intends to have an updated independent resource evaluation completed in the second half of 2018, following completion of the ongoing water injectivity and associated production testing activities in Block 10BB.